Nutty

 In a nutshell

-Interactive Investor (or ‘ii’ to their friends), is a bit different to your typical investment platform (that’s somewhere to buy and sell investments).
-Instead of charging a fee based on the total amount you have invested, you’ll pay a flat monthly fee instead.
+interactive investor (or ‘ii’ to their friends), is a bit different to your typical investment platform (that’s somewhere to buy and sell investments).
+Instead of charging a percentage of the amount you have invested, you’ll pay a flat monthly fee instead.
 Simple!

 That means the more money you have invested, the cheaper it gets.
-Pretty good if you’re loaded!
+Pretty great if you have a fair bit to invest!

 But this bit is important for beginners to understand: the fees are also suited towards investors with a fairly large amount of money invested (called your portfolio), because it’s a flat fee, rather than a fee charged on the amount you have invested, it means only those with more money invested will benefit.

-Here’s an example, let’s say you have £50,000 of investments, with Interactive Investors, your fee would be around £120 per year (more on exact fees later), and with let’s say, Hargreaves Lansdown, another large broker, your fees would be around £225, so quite a bit cheaper!
+Here’s an example, let’s say your portfolio was worth £100,000, with interactive investor your fee would be around £144 per year (more on exact fees later).
+With a typical investment platform paying 0.45% in fees it would be £450, so interactive investor is quite a bit cheaper!

-But if you had £1,000 invested, with Interactive Investor, your fee would again be around £120, but with Hargreaves Lansdown it would be around £4.50.
-A big difference!
+But if you had £1,000 invested with interactive investor your fee would be around £90, but with a typical investment platform paying 0.45% in fees it would be £45.
+Half the price!

-So, to be direct, if you don’t have over £30,000 in investments (and not many of us do!), it probably doesn’t make sense to use Interactive Investor.
-Check out the best investment apps (UK) and the best investment platforms UK for investment options suited to beginners, and our guide on investing for beginners too.
+So, to be direct, if you don’t have a lot of money in investments, it probably doesn’t make sense to use interactive investor.
+Check out the best investment platforms and the best investment platforms for beginners, and finally our guide on investing for beginners

-It’s your classic investment broker really, we say classic as it’s works in the same way as most brokers – you decide what investments you want to buy or sell, and they take care of it for you.
-There’s not too many bells and whistles that are different from other brokers.
+It’s your classic investment broker really (a place to buy and sell investments), we say classic as it works in the same way as most brokers – you decide what investments you want to buy or sell, and they handle the process for you.

 If you’ve bought investments before, you’ll be very familiar with how everything works.

-The biggest difference between Interactive Investor and other brokers is how they charge fees.
-Most brokers will charge you a percentage of your investments, whereas Interactive Investor is a flat fee!
-(More on fees below).
+The biggest difference between interactive investor and other brokers is how they charge fees.
+Most brokers will charge you a percentage of your investments, whereas interactive investor is a flat fee (again, more on fees below).

 Your account options